jkirjonen/python-graphics-test/README.md

 # python-graphics-test
-some tests to draw some graphics with python
+some tests to draw some graphics with python.